Games Art and Design BA (Hons)

 - Design and create characters, props, environments and vehicles using 2D and 3D content creation software.

-- Develop your skills across concept art, asset production, indie development, and game audio, shaping your course journey with specialism support.
+- Develop your skills across concept art, asset production, and indie development shaping your course journey with specialism support.

 - Learn how to use computational logic to generate interactivity in the creation of game prototypes.